Polymer/pwa-starter-kit/redux-and-state-management.md

     └── ...
 ```

-- Action creators and reducers can (but aren't required) have the same name, and be named after the slice of the app’s data they deal with.
+- Action creators and reducers can (but aren't required to) have the same name, and be named after the slice of the app’s data they deal with.
 For example, a shopping app could have the following reducers:
   - `app.js` to deal with big picture app-related data, such as online/offline status, route paths, etc.
   - `products.js` for the list of products you can purchase.
   - `cart.js` for the shopping cart.